John Thurso: Education and early career

-Thurso was born as John Archibald Sinclair to the high-profile Sinclair family and was educated in the Scottish town of Thurso before being educated at Eton College.
-He joined the Savoy Group as a management trainee in 1972 and, following this, worked for many years in the tourism and hospitality industry.
-He was a manager at the Lancaster Hotel in Paris (1981–1985) and founding the hotel at Cliveden (1985–1992) before becoming CEO of Granfel Holdings, owners of East Sussex National Golf Course from 1992 to 1995.
-Finally, from 1995 until his election to Parliament in 2001, he was CEO of the Champneys Group.
+Thurso was born as John Archibald Sinclair to the high-profile Sinclair family and was educated in the Scottish town of Thurso and then at Eton College.
+He joined the Savoy Group as a management trainee in 1972, and worked for many years in the tourism and hospitality industry.
+He was a manager at the Lancaster Hotel in Paris (1981–1985) and founded the hotel at Cliveden (1985–1992) before becoming CEO of Granfel Holdings, owners of East Sussex National Golf Course (1992–1995).
+From 1995 until his election to Parliament in 2001, he was CEO of the Champneys Group.
 During his time in this job he featured in the TV documentary Trouble at the Top – Shape up with Lord Thurso.

-House of Commons
+Initial period in the House of Lords

-Following his father's death in 1995, he took his seat in the House of Lords as the 3rd Viscount Thurso where he became spokesman on Tourism and later Food Matters.
+Following his father's death in 1995, he took his seat in the House of Lords as the 3rd Viscount Thurso, where he became spokesman on tourism and later on food matters.
 Thurso spoke many times in the House of Lords in favour of Lords reform.
 His automatic right as a hereditary peer to sit in the House of Lords was abolished in 1999, and he did not attempt to remain in that capacity.

+House of Commons

 At the 2001 general election, he was elected to the House of Commons as the MP for Caithness, Sutherland and Easter Ross.

 He served as Liberal Democrat Scotland spokesperson under Charles Kennedy, but was sacked by Sir Menzies Campbell.
-He has publicly gone against party policy by declaring his support for nuclear power, and his criticism of 24-hour drinking and wind power.
+He has publicly gone against party policy by declaring his support for nuclear power, and by his criticism of 24-hour drinking and wind power.

 Lord Thurso was sworn of the Privy Council in 2014.
-Thurso lost his Caithness, Sutherland and Easter Ross at the 2015 general election to Paul Monaghan of the Scottish National Party (SNP).
+He lost his Caithness, Sutherland and Easter Ross seat at the 2015 general election to Paul Monaghan of the Scottish National Party (SNP).
 However, Lord Thurso had a good result in comparison with many Liberal Democrat candidates.
-Only four Scottish Liberal Democrat candidates were closer to winning their seats, including Alistair Carmichael, who was the only Liberal Democrat candidate to retain his seat at that year's General Election.
+Only four Scottish Liberal Democrat candidates were closer to winning their seats, including Alistair Carmichael, who was the only Liberal Democrat candidate in Scotland to retain his seat at that year's general election.

 Return to the House of Lords and later career

 Following the 2015 general election, Thurso became a board member of the Independent Parliamentary Standards Authority.
-In April 2016, he won a by-election to a vacancy in the House of Lords following the death of Lord Avebury.
+In April 2016, he won a by-election to fill a vacancy in the House of Lords following the death of Lord Avebury.
 He won the support of all of the three members who were eligible to vote.
 In 2017, Thurso was appointed as Lord Lieutenant of Caithness.

 Thurso holds the presidencies of The Tourism Society and the Academy of Food and Wine Service.
-He is a fellow of Confederation of Tourism and Hospitality (HCIMA) (FIH) and served as its Patron for six years, until June 2003.
+He is a fellow of the Confederation of Tourism and Hospitality (HCIMA) (FIH) and served as its Patron for six years, until June 2003.
 He was President of the British International Spa Association.
 On 7 March 2016, it was announced that Lord Thurso would become the chair of VisitScotland.